-The Viking Moot in Moesgård as we know it today, dates from 1977, which means that next year (2017) it will be celebrating its 40th anniversary.
-It couldn’t come at a better time, as 2017 is the year in which Århus will be the European Capital of Culture!
+The Moesgård Viking Moot as we know it today, dates from 1977, and celebrated its 40th anniversary back in 2017.
+Same year Århus was the European Capital of Culture!

-Anyhow, back when I was living in Århus, I called some friends and made a day of our visit to the Viking Moot in Moesgård.
+Anyhow, back when I was living in Århus, I called some friends and made a day of our visit to the Moesgaard Viking Moot.
 We met at Banegårdspadsen, where we took the bus number 100 to Odder Routebilstation, and about 30 mins. later (stop: Oddervej/Moesgård Alle) we were in Moesgård.

 We weren’t all that sure how we would find the right place.
-Luckily, to get to the Viking Moot, all we had to do was follow the signs through the Moesgård Forest all the way to the beach.
+Luckily, to get to the Moesgaard Viking Moot, all you have to do is follow the signs through the Moesgård Forest all the way to the beach.
 It’s a magical place.
 Walking around the narrow paths, running into a fairy party or a druid wouldn’t have surprised me in the least.
 There’s something about Danish forests, ancient trees, the whisper of the leaves caressed by the sea breeze.
 They’ve seen so much history.

-As we walked we chatted merrily, until we reached our destination.
+As we walked, we chatted merrily, until we reached our destination.
 100s of people dressed in Viking costumes.
 Children and adults alike.
 Icelandic and Danish horses everywhere.
 The smell of the battle was in the air, well, the battle was about to start!
 We had made it in time for the first re-enactment of the day!
-Hurried to a higher point and got our cameras and eyes ready for what was about to happen.
-How incredible it is, I cannot describe with words so I’ll try to put a little video together for you guys.
-It was a day I will not easily forget.
+We hurried to a higher point and got our cameras and eyes ready for what was about to happen.
+How incredible it is, I cannot describe with words.
+It is a fun day I can highly recommend anyone who enjoys a nice day out and artisan fairs.

 Bellies full, we took a stroll around Moesgård beach (one of my all time favourite spots in Århus by the way) and made our way home.

-The Moesgård Museum organizes yearly the Viking Moot, and it has quickly become one of the biggest events in the area, with about 600 Vikings (300 of them warriors for the battles) taking part.
-And keeps on growing every year.
-This Viking Moot is one of the many wonderful events taking place in Århus during the summer months, so be sure that you’ll find something to keep you entertained.
+The Moesgaard Viking Moot is organised every year by the Moesgård Museum, and it has quickly become one of the biggest events in the area, with about 600 Vikings (300 of them warriors for the battles) taking part, and keeps on growing every year.
+This Viking Moot is one of the many wonderful events taking place in Århus during the summer months, so surely you’ll find something to keep you entertained.

-The Viking Moot is open from 10 am to 5 pm with viking battle re-enactments at 12 and 3 pm!
+The Viking Moot is open from 10 am to 5 pm with viking battle re-enactments a couple times a day!
 If you miss this year’s, make sure to pencil it into your calendar for next one!